javierblancoch/Microservice/README.md

 # Microservice
 Example of microservice using Falcon, Token Authentication and generating an own token to access the content.

-To execute we use:
+To execute we use
-gunicorn microservice_falcon:api
+- gunicorn microservice_falcon:api
 ![Screenshot](img/img1.png)
 We will be able to observe in our terminal, the new generated token that we will use.